JoaquinAmatRodrigo/openfacekit/README.md

 # Documentation and user guide

-Usage examples can be found in [OpenFaceKit Documentation](https://cienciadedatos.net/documentos/py34-face-detection-and-recognition-python).
+Usage examples can be found in [Face detection and recognition with deep learning and python](https://cienciadedatos.net/documentos/py34-face-detection-and-recognition-python).